 These first examples of American Belleek were exact replicas of the Irish Belleek, possibly even daintier.
 Soon, however, American Belleek branched out in new directions, incorporating Oriental, Indian, French, Dutch and countless other designs and combinations.

 The reign of Belleek in America lasted about 50 years, when many of the artisans passed away or newer artists, like Boehm and Ispanky, preferred the style of figurine art featured throughout the Museum of American Porcelain Art.
-These artists are highlighted at MAPA.
+These are the artists highlighted at MAPA.